 - The rate at which the system runs.

-- The list of NI-DAQ devices, NI-XNET devices, NI FPGA targets, or reflective memory devices and the task and channel configurations for each.
+- DAQ devices, NI-XNET devices, FPGA targets, or reflective memory devices and the task and channel configurations for each.

-- The models to execute in the system, including your compiled model to run, the order in which they execute, and the rate at which they execute.
+- Simulation models to execute, and the rate at which they execute.

 - The list of active alarms.
-You can use alarms to trigger actions on the execution host, such as procedures, or can display dialog boxes that alert the user of an event.
+You can use alarms to trigger actions on the target, such as procedures, or to display dialog boxes that alert the user of an event.

-- The list of procedures that can execute on the execution host.
+- The list of procedures that can execute on the target.
 A procedure is a script of commands that define a set of actions in the VeriStand Engine.

 - The list of channels for data objects in the system.
 Channel types include:

 - Hardware I/O channels (DAQ, FPGA, etc.)